Asymptotic Simplicity and Scattering in General Relativity from Quantum Field Theory: The asymptotic expansion of expectation values

-Subleading orders in this expansion contribute beyond the leading order in the $1/\r$ expansion.
+Subleading orders contribute beyond the leading order in the $1/\r$ expansion.
 Following the usual procedure provided by the method of regions in dimensional regularisation, we take the upper limit of the integration domain to $\lambda \to \infty$ after series expanding the integrand.

 As mentioned earlier in this section, the $\omega$ integral is evaluated by contour deformation, picking up the contributions from the singularities of the source and of the external propagator.
 If such singularities fix $\omega \propto k$ (as it is the case for \textit{e.g.} poles or branch cuts starting at $\omega = \pm \kk$, or for the singularities introduced by the eikonal matter propagators), the $\kk$ has a finite contribution which is dominated by $\kk \sim \r^{-1}$.
 On the other hand, if the singularities lie far off in the complex plane, the $\omega$ integration gives a contribution which is exponentially suppressed as we take $\r$ large by the Fourier phase factor.